 The capital of Virginia is very overlooked as a travel destination, even by people who live relatively nearby.
 However it’s actually a very nice city and worth visiting at least once.
 If you live within driving distance or are visiting the U.S. east coast, here’s a short guide to Richmond, one of America’s hidden gems.

 A Little About Richmond

 So Richmond kind of has a bad rep. It’s steeped with history – it’s near Jamestown and Williamsburg (other great VA destinations), and European Richmond dates back to the colonial and revolutionary eras.
 It’s actually here that Patrick Henry said, “Give me liberty or give me death!” (unfortunately, he got death).
 Then it goes south – pun intended.
 In 1861, Richmond became the capital of the Confederate States of America.
-Now, don’t get me wrong – Civil War history can be fascinating and the city is certainly steeped in history.
-But today, places like Richmond are still a little… stuck in 1861.
+Now, don’t get me wrong – Civil War history can be fascinating, but it’s also very infamous.
+Some people believe (correctly or incorrectly) that places like Richmond are stuck in 1861.
 But don’t let that deter you from going.
 Like most urban areas in the U.S., a good portion of people don’t like the Confederacy.